Sami Vatanen

-Sami Vatanen (born 3 June 1991) is a Finnish professional ice hockey defenceman for Genève-Servette HC of the National League (NL).
-He was drafted in the fourth round, 106th overall, by the Anaheim Ducks at the 2009 NHL Entry Draft, and played in NHL for the Anaheim Ducks, New Jersey Devils, Carolina Hurricanes and Dallas Stars.
-He previously played in his native Finland for JYP, where he won the 2012 SM-liiga Championship.
+Sami Vatanen (born 3 June 1991) is a Finnish professional ice hockey defenceman for JYP of the Finnish Liiga.
+He was drafted in the fourth round, 106th overall, by the Anaheim Ducks at the 2009 NHL entry draft, and played in National Hockey League for the Ducks, New Jersey Devils, Carolina Hurricanes and Dallas Stars.
+Vatanen started his career in hometown Jyväskylä playing for JYP with whom he won the 2011–12 SM-liiga championship.
+In 2023, Vatanen won the Swiss National League (NL) championship with Genève-Servette HC, and the Champions Hockey League (CHL) in the 2023–24 season.

-Internationally, Vatanen has represented Finland and was part of the Gold medal winning teams at the 2022 Bejing Winter Olympics, and the 2022 IIHF World Championships.
+Internationally, Vatanen has represented Finland and was part of the gold medal-winning teams at the 2022 Winter Olympics, and the 2022 World Championships.

 Playing career

-Vatanen was drafted by the Anaheim Ducks in the fourth round of the 2009 NHL Entry Draft.
+Vatanen was drafted by the Anaheim Ducks in the fourth round of the 2009 NHL entry draft.
 The following season, he earned a spot on defending Finnish champions JYP's roster.
 He broke a record for most points by a rookie defenceman in the Finnish SM-liiga regular season and playoffs.

 Vatanen made his NHL debut with Anaheim in the lockout-shortened 2012–13 season, on 1 February 2013.
 Vatanen was also selected to the AHL First All-Star Team and the AHL All-Rookie Team, despite playing in just 62 games of the 76-game season.

 On 22 July 2014, Vatanen signed a new two-year, $2.525 million contract with Anaheim.
 He recorded 12 goals and 25 assists during the 2014–15 season, his first full NHL season.

 At the completion of the 2015–16 season, Vatanen amassed a new career high with 38 points in 71 games.
 As a restricted free agent, on 18 June 2016, he signed a new four-year contract with Anaheim.

 On 30 November 2017, during the 2017–18 season, Vatanen was traded (along with a conditional third-round pick in 2019 or 2020) to the New Jersey Devils in exchange for Joseph Blandisi, Adam Henrique and a third-round pick in 2018.
 He finished the season with 32 points in 72 games.

 On 24 February 2020, Vatanen was traded to the Carolina Hurricanes in exchange for Janne Kuokkanen, Fredrik Claesson and a conditional 2020 fourth-round pick.
 He appeared in seven postseason games for the club, recording three assists.

 On 7 January 2021, Vatanen returned to the Devils on a one-year $2 million contract.
 On 12 April, Vatanen was claimed off waivers by the Dallas Stars.

 On 26 September 2021, Vatanen signed a one-year contract with Genève-Servette HC of the Swiss National League (NL).